ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 **Example**

 In this example we create a table `sum_map`, insert some data into it and then use both `sumMapFilteredWithOverflow` and `sumMapFiltered` and the `toTypeName` function for comparison of the result.
-Where `requests` was of type `UInt8` in the created table, `sumMapFiltered` has promoted the type of the summed values to `UInt64` to avoid overflow whereas `sumMapFilteredWithOverflow` has kept the type as `UInt8` which is not large enough to store the result - i.e. overflow has occured.
+Where `requests` was of type `UInt8` in the created table, `sumMapFiltered` has promoted the type of the summed values to `UInt64` to avoid overflow whereas `sumMapFilteredWithOverflow` has kept the type as `UInt8` which is not large enough to store the result - i.e. overflow has occurred.

 Query: